ganeshsberkeley/W209_PROJECT/README.md

 images -> Image resources

-To invoke the project, go to the project directory and open bomber_jacket.html in your browser.
+To invoke the project, go to the project directory Start Python using python -m SimpleHTTPServer 8888 &

+Open bomber_jacket.html in your browser.
 This will load up the project